Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 Bitcoin sets the lowest barrier to entry.
 A modest Raspberry Pi with adequate storage can fully validate the chain, enabling broad participation from nearly anyone with basic computing resources.
 This democratic approach comes at a cost: throughput maxes out around 5 transactions per second, depending on transaction size.

 Ethereum strikes a middle ground post-Merge.
 While validation requires more substantial resources than Bitcoin (32 GB RAM and 4 TB NVMe storage are recommended, along with a 32 ETH stake), these requirements remain achievable for home operators.
-This balance has fostered a geographically distributed network of over 1 million active validators, supporting roughly 20 TPS on Layer 1 (varying with gas usage and 12-second block times).
+This balance has fostered a geographically distributed validator set, supporting roughly 20 TPS on Layer 1 (varying with gas usage and 12-second block times).

 As mentioned in the introduction, Solana's architecture illustrates this trade-off starkly.
 The network prioritizes performance through demanding specifications: high-clock CPUs, 256+ GB RAM, fast NVMe drives, and at least 1 Gbps network connections.
 To manage storage, validators typically prune ledger history by default.
 In return, the network sustains thousands of transactions per second during normal operations.
 However, these steep requirements concentrate validation power among well-resourced entities.